auxfuse/hackathon-git-labs/README.md

   - Cloning the Forked project to their local development IDE/Editor
   - Creating a branch from within the IDE/Editor using the Command Line Interface
 - Adding to a JSON file following a pre-defined format

-  **_Any PR that only satisfies this guide will not be Hacktoberfest approved and valid.
-For Hacktoberfest submissions, please utilise the `intermediate.md` guide._**

 - Commiting work to their branch
 - Creating a PR
 - Completing the PR template